 Introduction to HTML

-In an introduction to the HTML, if someone says the HTML is like bones in the body, he would be 100% right.
+In an introduction to HTML, if someone says that HTML is like bones in the body, he would be 100% right.
 Before we start talking about the actual definition of HTML and what that thing is.
 We should know why we should learn it.

 What is HTML?

 HTML is short for Hyper-Text Markup Language.
-Webpages are created using the HTML all over the internet.
-HTML is the bare bone structure of any webpage.
+Webpages are created using HTML all over the internet.
+HTML is the bare-bone structure of any webpage.
 Even the webpage that you are looking at right now is constructed using HTML.
 Like other programming languages, HTML doesn’t need to be compiled, you can write HTML code and the browser will automatically generate the webpage.

 That’s all you need to know as of now, We will keep discussing important concepts as the tutorial progresses.